-In my previous article “Customer Journey Mapping – Needs & Wants”, I discussed how customers’ needs change throughout their buying journey.
+Customers’ needs change throughout their buying journey.
 That represents a challenge for us marketers and customer experience managers–How do you create the right content to support that journey?
 The trick is to align your Personas to your Buyer Journey Map and then to your Funnel.

 Before looking at what content you need to create to support your customers’ journey, let’s back up and take a fresh look at Persona definition.
-This is where we can find the inspiration we need to create the right content can be found with our customers.
+This is where we can find the inspiration we need to create the right content with our customers.
 However, defining needs can be a bit “abstract” and you just might not have the insights available to guide you.
 To get your creative juices flowing, instead think of what jobs your customer has to get done.

 For example, if I am a business traveller I need to:

 Now you can take the jobs to be done and align them to steps on the journey.
-Barriers and accelerators can also be applied to the journey and would mostly appear at the beginning of the journey.
+Barriers and accelerators can also apply to the journey and would mostly appear at the beginning of the journey.
 When a barrier or an accelerator intensifies–whether better or worse–that is usually the call to action step.
-This is the point where the customer needs to make a change to satisfy the need/job they wish to get done.
-For example, the date for the customer’s client meeting gets closer so they need to make a reservation.
+This is the point where the customer needs to satisfy the need/job they wish to get done.
+For example, the date for the customer’s client meeting gets closer, so they need to make a reservation.

-At this point I am armed with a map with a list of topics for content aligned to each step of the journey–a crude editorial list.
-I can of course then refine this into content titles that will help my customer on their journey (both metaphorical and practically!).
+I am now armed with a map with a list of topics for content aligned to each step of the journey–a crude editorial list.
+I can, of course, then refine this into content titles that will help my customer on their journey (both metaphorical and practically!).

 Hints & Tips: Content that covers more than one job type will be more engaging.
 (Job types: Function, Social, Emotional, Supporting.)